tezos/tezos-mirror/docs/developer/testing.rst

 2. For each test in the unit test module, add a small doc comment that explains what the test actually asserts (2-4 lines are enough).
-It should start with word ``Test``.
+It should start with the word ``Test``.
 These lines should appear at the beginning of each test unit function that is called by ``Alcotest_lwt.test_case``.
 For instance,

 ::

     (* Test.
-       Transfer to an unactivated account and then activating it.
+       Transfer to an unactivated account and then activate it.
     *)
     let transfer_to_unactivated_then_activate () =
     ...